Copenhagen's largest shopping area is centered around Strøget in the heart of the city.

 There’s more to Strøget than shopping!
 Look up and down the side streets during your shopping spree, and you will see several of Copenhagen's beautiful sights and attractions, such as Helligåndskirken, Church of Our Lady (Vor Frue Kirke), where Crown Prince Frederik and Crown Princess Mary were married, behind Gammeltorv Square, the court house at Nytorv Square and the Stork Fountain (Storkespringvandet) at Amagertorv Square.

-From Amagertorv you can also see across the canal to Christiansborg Palace, where the parliament sits.
-And do not forget City Hall Square (Rådhuspladsen) with Copenhagen City Hall Tower and the beautiful Kongens Nytorv square with The Royal Danish Theatre and Nyhavn in the other end of Strøget.
+From Amagertorv, you can also see across the canal to Christiansborg Palace, where the parliament sits.
+And do not forget City Hall Square (Rådhuspladsen) with Copenhagen City Hall Tower and the beautiful Kongens Nytorv Square with The Royal Danish Theatre and Nyhavn at the other end of Strøget.

 Street performers on Strøget

-In the end of the street adjacent to City Hall Square you should be wary of con artists who make money on games in which they ask passers-by to guess the whereabouts of a ball under one of three cups.
+At the end of the street adjacent to City Hall Square, you should be wary of con artists who make money on games in which they ask passers-by to guess the whereabouts of a ball under one of three cups.